Winter Parking Restrictions

 - Disability transfer zones – These are parking zones for short-term loading, not long-term parking.
 These will not be affected by the Winter Parking Restrictions.

-- Disability parking zones – Some residential streets have parking zones specifically for disability parking.
-In places where the zones are on the EVEN side of a non-Snow Emergency street, the respective property owners may request an exemption by calling 311.
-These requests will be reviewed on a case-by-case situation.
+- Disability parking zones – Some streets have parking zones specifically for disability parking.
+In places where the zones are on the EVEN side of a non-Snow Emergency street, the property owner who had the zone put into place may request an exemption to Winter Parking Restrictions by calling 311.
+These requests will be reviewed on a case-by-case basis.